On the Pila-Wilkie theorem: Some Model theory

 This notion functions as a kind of compactness for definable sets.
 Let $\kappa$ be a cardinal.
 An $L$-structure $\cM$ is said to be {\em $\kappa$-saturated\/} if for every set $A\subseteq M$ of cardinality $<\kappa$ and any family $(X_i)$ of $A$-definable subsets of $M$ with the finite intersection property we have $\bigcap_i X_i\ne \emptyset$.
 (The {\em finite intersection property for $(X_i)$\/} says that $X_{i_1}\cap \cdots \cap X_{i_n}\ne \emptyset$ for all indices $i_1,\dots, i_n$.)
 This property of families of definable subsets of $M$ is inherited by families of definable subsets of $M^m$ for any $m$.
 One can indeed think of this in terms of compactness: if $\cM$ is $\kappa$-saturated, then for $A\subseteq M$ of cardinality $<\kappa$, the $A$-definable subsets of $M^m$ are a basis for a topology on $M^m$, the $A$-topology, which makes $M^m$ a compact hausdorff space in which these $A$-definable sets are exactly the open-and-closed sets.
 We need this only for $\kappa=\aleph_0$, which means that in the definition above we restrict to {\em finite\/} $A\subseteq M$.
 For $\kappa=\aleph_1$ the restriction is to {\em countable\/} $A\subseteq M$.

 For example, any algebraically closed field of infinite transcendence degree over its prime field is $\aleph_0$-saturated, and the field $\C$ of complex numbers is even $\aleph_1$-saturated.
 The ordered field $\R$ is not even $1$-saturated, since $\bigcap_n (n,\infty)=\emptyset$.
+[The referee asked for an explicit example of an $\aleph_0$-saturated elementary extension of the ordered field of real numbers.
+An attractive example is the real closed ordered field of {\em surreal numbers of countable length}, which is actually $\aleph_1$-saturated; for surreal numbers, see Gonshor~\cite{G}.
+In this connection we mention that a real closed ordered field $R$ is $\aleph_1$-saturated iff for all countable subsets $A < B$ of $R$ (that is $a<b$ for all $a\in A$ and $b\in B$), there is a $c\in R$ such that $A<c<B$.]
 Any finite structure (a structure with finite underlying set) is $\kappa$-saturated for every $\kappa$.

 Towards the study of a structure $\cM$ of interest we can always pass to an $\aleph_1$-saturated extension $\cN$ with the same elementary properties, do our work in $\cN$ and then pass the information gained back to $\cM$.
 This will be made precise below.
 To make sense of ``the same elementary properties'' we need a notation system for definable sets.
 This is the reason for introducing formulas and sentences below.